angelo-munoz/member-progress/README.md

 Using AWS Amplify Admin UI and front-end libraries.

+## Features
+- Create new member
+ - which fields are required? name
+ - process: enter name and click `Add member`.
+The member's profile page appears to edit.
+- View list of members
+    - Clicking a member from the list opens his/her profile
+- Edit single member properties on his/her profile page
+    - Can edit any field on that person's profile
+    - Instant save with any edit
+- Reports
+    - unit members action report
+    - activity report (most recent activity)
+    - KPI/dashboard

+## Access control
+- Login required
+- Reporting access for the reports
+- Reporting2 access for stake-level reports

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).